News, tips, and product updates.

 Consider activity based working, for example, where are no set workstations.
 Instead, companies offer a variety of workstations with adjustable desks, common areas with couches and comfy chairs and long tables.
 Pinterest is a good example of a business whose office design embraces a creative, collaborative environment.

-“For me, the best way is regularly setting expectations with your staff.
-If you’re doing that at appropriate intervals, you’ll have the confidence that the right things are being worked on, that issues are addressed before they become problems, that your team is held accountable, and that you have the information you need to make decisions.”
+The best way to tackle this challenge is by regularly setting expectations with your staff.
+If you’re doing that at appropriate intervals, you’ll have the confidence that the right things are being worked on, that issues are addressed before they become problems, that your team is held accountable, and that you have the information you need to make the right calls